|

 What are Required

 Minimum Distributions?
+The IRS

 requires that you withdraw at least a minimum amount, known as a Required